 After the inspection is completed a Lead Hazard Remediation Plan is then required.
 Your DPH-licensed lead consultant can write a Lead Hazard Remediation Plan for you or you can develop one using the template Model Lead Hazard Remediation Plan (see resources below).
 Please reach out to your OEC Licensing Specialist or LHD staff for additional guidance and information.

-Lead remediation work must be done using an EPA-certified contractor and the facility has to be closed while lead remediation work is being done.
+Lead remediation work must be done using an EPA-certified contractor.
+The area where the lead remediation work is being done must be closed off to children.
 To find an EPA-certified contractor, see resources below.

-If you have intact surfaces or soil that has been identified as containing lead based paint you are required to monitor those surfaces and the soil to ensure they do not pose a hazard to the children in your care.
+If you have intact surfaces or soil that has been identified as containing lead-based paint you are required to monitor those surfaces and the soil to ensure they do not pose a hazard to the children in your care.
 You can obtain a Lead Management Plan from your DPH-licensed lead consultant or you can use DPH's Model Lead Management Plan template (see resources below) to create a plan.
-Please be advised the Lead Management Plan for your facility must be reviewed and approved by your LHD.

 - Preventing Lead Poisoning in Your Day Care Facility